Carl Ditters von Dittersdorf: 1739–1764

 Dittersdorf was born in the Laimgrube (now Mariahilf) district of Vienna, Austria, as Johann Carl Ditters.
 His father was a military tailor in the Austrian Imperial Army of Charles VI, for a number of German-speaking regiments.
 After retiring honorably from his military obligation, he was provided with royal letters of reference and a sinecure with the Imperial Theatre.
 In 1745, the six-year-old August Carl was introduced to the violin and his father's moderate financial position allowed him not only a good general education at a Jesuit school, but private tutelage in music, violin, French and religion.
 After leaving his first teacher, Carl studied violin with J. Ziegler, who by 1750, through his influence, secured his pupil's appointment as a violinist in the orchestra of the Benedictine church on the Freyung.

 Prince Joseph of Saxe-Hildburghausen soon noticed young Ditters, and on 1 March 1751 hired him for his court orchestra.
 Under princely auspices he studied violin with Francesco Trani who, impressed with the ability of his pupil in composition, commended him to Giuseppe Bonno who instructed him in Fuxian counterpoint and free composition.
-After a few years Prince Joseph disbanded the orchestra, since he had to leave Vienna to assume the regency in Hildburghausen, and the Austrian Empress hired Dittersdorf for her own orchestra through Count Durazzo, Theatre Director at the Imperial Court.
+After a few years Prince Joseph disbanded the orchestra, since he had to leave Vienna to assume the regency in Hildburghausen, and the Austrian Empress Maria Theresa hired Dittersdorf for her own orchestra through Count Durazzo, Theatre Director at the Imperial Court.
 In 1761 he was engaged as violinist in the Imperial Theatre orchestra, and in 1762 as its conductor.
 It was during this period that he became acquainted with Christoph Willibald Gluck, who had just achieved greatness as an opera composer with the Vienna première of his Orfeo ed Euridice.
 In 1763 he traveled to Bologna with Gluck to see the opera Il trionfo di Clelia, an Italian tour that was to leave the greatest impression on his future work as a composer from both the Austrian Gluck and the contemporary Italian musical scene.
 In 1764 he traveled to Paris, a trip with only scarce and uncertain documentation.
 Back in Vienna in 1764, his contract with Count Durazzo expired that winter, but he met the great Joseph Haydn and became one of his closest friends.